A study of cut-elimination for a non-labelled cyclic proof system for propositional dynamic logics: Introduction

 A. Das and M. Girlando \cite{Das2023} discuss the relation between a cut-free cyclic system of transitive closure logic and that of a variation of \PDL, \DasCyclicSystem, and give some proof ideas of the cut-free completeness of \DasCyclicSystem.
 However, no details of the proof of the cut-free completeness are given in \cite{Das2023}.
-We do not use their ideas, but they suggested three ideas: (1) the game theoretic approach of Niwinski and Walukiewicz \cite{Niwinski1996}, as carried out by Lange in \cite{Lange2003}, (2) the purely proof theoretic techniques of Studer \cite{Studer2008}, and (3) embedding each cyclic proof into the $\mu$-calculus.
+They suggested three ideas: (1) the game theoretic approach of Niwinski and Walukiewicz \cite{Niwinski1996}, as carried out by Lange in \cite{Lange2003}, (2) the purely proof theoretic techniques of Studer \cite{Studer2008}, and (3) embedding each cyclic proof into the $\mu$-calculus.
 We do not think that either direction implies the cut-free completeness of \DasCyclicSystem\ \emph{immediately}, as they say.
 Considering (1), since the satisfiability game in \cite{Lange2003} is very different from \DasCyclicSystem, the transformation from Lange's game to a cyclic proof in \DasCyclicSystem\ without using the cut rules is not obvious.
 For (2), the transformation from each proof in the proof system with $\omega$-rule (\LeivantSystem\ in \cite{Leivant1981}?\footnote{\cite{Leivant1981} is not cited in \cite{Das2023}. }) to that in \DasCyclicSystem\ without using the cut-rules is not obvious.
 For (3), we agree that we can embed each cyclic proof into $\mu$-calculus, but what we need is the transformation from a cyclic proof in $\mu$-calculus to a proof in \DasCyclicSystem, and the existence of such a transformation is not obvious.
 We cannot discuss further details, as the proof details are not publicly known.
+We do not use their proof ideas for the cut-free completeness in this article.

 Y. Zhang \cite{Zhang2024} introduces a labelled cyclic proof system for a parameterised dynamic logic, which is semantically incomplete.
 This system differs significantly from \DochertyCyclicSystem\ \cite{Docherty2019}, \DasCyclicSystem\ \cite{Das2023} and our system, \CGTPDL, because the programs in \cite{Zhang2024} are not the same as those in \PDL.